AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

-This document describes, for a given subscription, how to obtain the necessary information, specifically Application ID, Application Key (Client secret), and Application Directory ID to create an Aviatrix Access Account so that the Controller can execute APIs on that subscription There are 3 sections, make sure you go through all of them.
+This document describes, for a given subscription, how to obtain the necessary information, specifically Application ID, Application Key (Client secret), and Application Directory ID to create an Aviatrix Access Account so that the Controller can execute APIs on that subscription.
+There are 3 sections, make sure you go through all of them.

-2. Permission Setup
+2. API and Permission Setup
 ========================================

 Setting up Azure permission for Aviatrix involves three main steps.